 by Jason Pompey

-(1-1)The Trojans of Virginia State University, case scored 14 points in the third quarter to take a come from behind lead and win the game 17-14, prostate against the (0-2) Yellow Jackets of West Virginia State University.
+(1-1)The Trojans of Virginia State University, scored 14 points in the third quarter to take a come from behind lead and win the game 17-14, against the (0-2) Yellow Jackets of West Virginia State University.
 Junior wide receiver, Corey Young caught a 28 yard TD pass to put VSU ahead.

 VSU’s offense woke up late but rallied in the second half to gain some yardage and several first downs to seal a 17-14 victory on the road against WVSU.
 The Trojans accumulated 277 of total offense (211 passing, 66 rushing) and had 14 first downs.
 Senior running back, Antwain Lyde rushed for a team high 80 yards and averaged 4 yards a carry.
 Lyde also caught 4 passes for 53 yards out of the Trojan backfield.
 Junior quarterback, Jarred Battle passed for 211 yards, completing 19 of 32 pass attempts.